stwe/DatatablesBundle/Resources/doc/editable.md

 ### X-editable js and css files

-This bundle uses the [X-editable library from Vitaliy Potapov](https://vitalets.github.io/x-editable/index.html) for in-place editing.
+This bundle uses [X-editable](https://github.com/vitalets/x-editable) for in-place editing.

-Be sure to include all js and css [X-editable files](https://vitalets.github.io/x-editable/index.html) in your layout.
+Ensure to load all js and css files from [X-editable files](https://vitalets.github.io/x-editable/index.html) with your base layout.

 Example: